-A Supervised Practice Experience (SPE) is an option certain individuals can use to qualify for registration with BCCNM.
-With an approved SPE proposal, applicants are granted provisional registration for a period of six months in order to complete 400 hours of supervised practice under the guidance and supervision of a qualified preceptor.
+A Supervised Practice Experience (SPE) is an option available to some individuals as an alternative to meeting their currency requirements for practising licensure.
+With an approved SPE proposal, applicants are eligible for a provisional license for a period of six months to complete 400 hours of supervised practice under the guidance and supervision of a BCCNM approved preceptor.

 Roles and responsibilities